AKiwiFruit/BallFight/README.md

 ## 2D Ball Fight Animation Creation Software
-Inspired by similar such programs online
+Inspired by ball fighting videos online (see earclacks)

 Includes a variety of ball shaped characters with weapons who battle it out in the arena.
 Uses PyGame.

-For fun project by: Kiyan Bates
+For fun project - Kiyan Bates